-Truck Patch Farms – Acorn and butternut squash.
-Kale, mesculin, arugula, and spinach.
-Romanesco broccoli, cauliflower, beets, carrots, and turnips.
+Truck Patch Farms – Kale, mesculin, arugula, swiss chard and spinach.
+Broccoli, beets, turnips and potatoes.

 Truck Patch Meat Department – All cuts of pork, like loins and chops, plus ham, bacon, jowl, salt pork, lard and scrapple.
 Eggs.
 Whole chickens and fresh chickens parts.
 Ground turkey and cut up turkey.

 Richfield Farm – Just in time for the holiday, Richfield has Christmas wreaths to help you decorate.